openmc-dev/openmc/docs/source/methods/cmfd.rst

   group :math:`h` that exit in group :math:`g`.

 Each quantity in :math:`\left\langle\cdot\right\rangle` represents a scalar value that is obtained from an MC tally.
-A good verification step when using an MC is to make sure that tallies satisfy this balance equation within statistics.
+A good verification step when using an MC code is to make sure that tallies satisfy this balance equation within statistics.
 No NDA acceleration can be performed if the balance equation is not satisfied.